Home/Loan Types/Residential Construction Loans in Boston, MA

 What percentage of construction costs will you finance?

-What happens if my project takes longer than expected?
+What happens if construction takes longer than expected?

-Do you finance both the land and construction, or just construction costs?
+Do you finance land acquisition and construction together?